Whale Watching – From Byron Bay to Eden

 From May to November, thousands of whales migrate along the New South Wales coast as they make their way from Antarctica to the South Pacific and back again.
 From the Tweed to Sydney and all the way to Eden, New South Wales offers a multitude of sea and land-based options to observe the traffic on the ‘Humpback Highway’.
-Here are the top spots to see the ocean’s gentle giants:
+Here are the top spots for whale watching:

 Sydney is well-regarded as a whale-watching hub — there are vantage points all along the city’s coastline.
 Visit Barrenjoey Headland at Palm Beach, where the whales wave farewell before continuing up the coast or explore North Head in Manly and watch for the tell-tale burst of spray in the water down below.
 On the other side of Harbour, keep your eyes peeled for whales as you walk the South Head Heritage Trail in Watsons Bay or head further south to Kamay Botany Bay National Park’s Cape Solander, a top whale-watching spot with informational signs about the migration.